triggermesh/docs/docs/sources/awskinesis.md

-# Event Source for AWS Kinesis
+# Event Source for Amazon Kinesis

-This event source acts as a consumer of an [AWS Kinesis Data Stream][kinesis-docs] and forwards all messages it reads after wrapping them in a [CloudEvent][ce] envelope.
+This event source acts as a consumer of an [Amazon Kinesis Data Stream][kinesis-docs] and forwards all messages it reads after wrapping them in a [CloudEvent][ce] envelope.

 ## Prerequisite(s)